Canon 1D Mark IV vs Fujifilm X-T10

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the X-T10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the X-T10 have been discontinued, but can regularly be found used on eBay.
 The X-T10 was replaced by the Fujifilm X-T20, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 1D Mark IV vs Fujifilm X-T10